oceanprotocol/ocean.py/READMEs/c2d-flow.md

 - If the dataset/algorithm does not contain a `transfer_tx_id` or the order has expired (based on the Provider's response), then one new order will be created.

 This means you can reuse the same ComputeInput and you don't need to regenerate it everytime it is sent to `pay_for_compute_service`.
 This step makes sure you are not paying unnecessary or duplicated fees.

+If you wish to upgrade the compute resources, you can use any (paid) C2d environment.
+Inspect the results of `ocean.ocean_compute.get_c2d_environments(service.service_endpoint)` and `ocean.retrieve_provider_fees_for_compute(datasets, algorithm_data, consumer_address, compute_environment, duration)` for a preview of what you will pay.
+Don't forget to handle any minting, allowance or approvals on the desired token to ensure transactions pass.